wandb/docs/docs/ref/python/wandb_workspaces/workspaces.md

 **Attributes:**

- - `layout`:  In a standard layout, the number of columns in the layout.
+ - `layout` (Literal["standard", "custom"]):  The layout of panels in the section. `standard`  follows the default grid layout, `custom` allows per per-panel layouts controlled  by the individual panel settings.
- - `columns`:  In a standard layout, the number of columns in the layout.
+ - `columns` (int):  In a standard layout, the number of columns in the layout.
+Default is 3.
- - `rows`:  In a standard layout, the number of rows in the layout.
+ - `rows` (int):  In a standard layout, the number of rows in the layout.
+Default is 2.